There Is No Unhappy Revolution

 Marcello Tarì

 We’re pleased to share an author-approved translation of the “Prologue” to Marcello Tarì’s 2017 book on destituent communism, Non esiste la rivoluzione infelice.
 Il comunismo della destituzione, (Rome: Derive approdi, 2017).
-A longtime militant, fellow traveller of the Invisible Committee, and author of one of the best books on Autonomia, Tarì’s work offers the fullest exploration to date of the concept of destitution.
+A longtime militant, fellow traveler of the Invisible Committee, and author of one of the best books on Autonomia, Tarì’s work offers the fullest exploration to date of the concept of destitution.

 When will the inverted world finally straighten up a little? —Franz Kafka to Milena Jesenká Pollak